|

 ![]() |

 In the 1970s, the Crosley Cemetery was part of a cow pasture.
 At that point many of the stones were broken and resting in piles against the pasture fence.
 The newly-formed Madison County Cemetery Commission undertook the cemetery's reclamation.
 The MCCC fenced off the graveyard, cut down vegetation along its borders, re-landscaped the area, provided a gate and an access lane, restored the broken stones, reset them into family groups, and turned the finished graveyard over to the township trustee for maintenance.
-This beautiful spot along the pioneers' trace was restored, and Samuel's stone and the Crosleys' were preserved.
+This beautiful spot along the pioneers' trace was restored, and Samuel and Hethy Pavey's stones, the Crosleys', Kinnamans', and Pettigrews', etc., were preserved.

 During a 1980s expansion of the nearby Pendleton Reformatory, two human skeletons were uncovered.
 After scientific analysis, it was determined that the remains were those of a related adult and child from the first quarter of the 19th century.
 The bones were reburied in the nearest pioneer cemetery--the Crosley.
 The stone pictured above was placed over their grave by the Madison County Cemetery Commission.